utrodus/utrodus/README.md

 - Expertise in Flutter Bloc for efficient state management
 - Utilizing Provider for scalable and intuitive app state handling
+- Leveraging GetX for reactive state management and dependency injection

 #### Backend Integration